Ground Venison Rollup: A Comfort Food Twist

 - Preheat oven to 375° F.

-- In a large bowl, mix the ground venison meat with 1 tablespoon olive oil, grated pecorino romano cheese and seasonings.
+- In a large bowl, mix ground venison, 1 tablespoon olive oil, grated Pecorino Romano cheese, and seasonings until well combined.

-- Heat a skillet over low heat and add 1 tablespoon olive oil.
-Cook the spinach in the skillet until wilted about 1-2 minutes.
-Remove from heat.
+- Heat a skillet over low heat with 1 tablespoon olive oil.
+Sauté the spinach until wilted, about 1–2 minutes, then remove from heat.

 We use this recipe (minus prosciutt – find it stringy) to make stuffed burgers.
 Same idea but made individual sized and grilled.
 So good!